2007 Kentucky elections: Results

-Attorney general
+Attorney General

 The seat left open by Democrat Greg Stumbo, who made a failed bid for Lt.
 Governor, was contested by Democrat Jack Conway and Republican State Representative Stan Lee.

 Results

-Auditor of public accounts
+Auditor of Public Accounts

 Incumbent Democrat Eugenia Crittenden Blackburn "Crit" Luallen was elected in 2003 with 50.8% of the vote.
 Her 2003 opponent, Linda Greenwell, staged a second campaign for the seat.
 A Research 2000 poll conducted in October showed Luallen garnering 55% of the vote, compared to Greenwell's 33%.

 Results

-Commissioner of agriculture

-Incumbent Republican and former University of Kentucky basketball star Richie Farmer was elected in 2003 with 55.2% of the vote.
-He was challenged by Democrat David Lynn Williams.
-Farmer was shown to have a 54-35 lead over Williams in an October Research 2000 poll.